 Julia and Melody received another threat, but this time it was clear the girls would not be safe at school.

-“I will kill you and if I cant I will make so-and-so (a mutual friend) do it at school.”
+“I will kill you and if I cant I will make (a mutual friend) do it at school.”

 We decided the girls should be home schooled the remainder of the year and withdrew them from school.